 To give a sense of the tone, here’s how one of the introductory text panels puts it (I’ve preserved the original halting English):

 Living in the imperialistic prison, under a severe punishment and maltreated life but revolutionary patriotic soldiers still kept steady their sense of purpose and uprightness, turned the prison into the school where propagated revolutionary argument.
-Many solders ingeniously escaped from the prison to come back with wthe organisation, with people and made appropriate contribution to the cause of liberation of the motherland.[foot]Introduction on Remains of Ho Loa Prison, text panel in museum.[/foot]
+Many solders ingeniously escaped from the prison to come back with the organisation, with people and made appropriate contribution to the cause of liberation of the motherland.4

 The French called the place Maison Centrale (The Central Prison), but it became much better known to locals after the village its construction displaced.
-It was a village that specialized in pottery of small earthen stoves; Hao Lo means, roughly, “the village of pottery stoves.”1
+It was a village that specialized in pottery of small earthen stoves; Hao Lo means, roughly, “the village of pottery stoves.”
+The residents were moved, as were two pagodas that once stood here.5

 The outer area of the complex held the administrative offices, guard headquarters, medical clinic, prisoner kitchen, and cells for European and women prisoners.
 The inner sanctum, with much heavier security, held the death rows and punishment cells.